 In my limited experience, here are the hallmarks of the ideal DoorDash order.
 By hour three, I was only accepting orders that checked at least two of the following boxes:

 - Dropoff nearby.
 Dropoff points within five miles mean less driving, less gas, and less time spent having to get back to your hotspot.
 Deliveries farther than five miles away offer higher base pay each, but these might not be worth the additional effort if you can get more close orders done in the same amount of time.

 - A dropoff is a house.
 I delivered most of my orders to apartments, but houses were definitely preferable.
 A house you can just drive right up to and knock on the door.
 An apartment you have to find the guest entrance, use the call box to get in, realize that DoorDash doesn’t give you the customer’s last name so you can’t use the call box, call the customer, they don’t pick up, customer calls you back seven minutes later, you can’t find Building 300, and by the time you do, the fries are soggy.
 If you live in an apartment and order DoorDash, crystal clear instructions will make your driver’s night.

-That said, Fast food pizza places are another story.
+(That said, Fast food pizza places are another story.
 Oftentimes, they’re even better than regular restaurants because DoorDash will assign you multiple orders at once.
-I picked up two Papa John’s orders at once for customers that lived in the same subdivision, meaning I made $13 in 30 minutes.
+I picked up two Papa John’s orders at once for customers that lived in the same subdivision, meaning I made $13 in 30 minutes.)

 My best order all night was for a $15 delivery of Chinese food to a townhome just three miles away.
 Jackpot.
 The kind woman even tipped me more after a speedy delivery.
 Of course, you can never predict how generous customer tips will be, but it doesn’t hurt to hustle.

 By contrast, DoorDash tried offering me $3.25 to deliver Ben & Jerry’s to someone eight miles away.
 I think not!